prokrypt/PicoCalc/Code/uLisp/README.md

 # How to compile uLisp

-uLisp for PicoCalc use [arduino ide](https://www.arduino.cc/en/software) to develop.
+uLisp for PicoCalc uses [Arduino IDE](https://www.arduino.cc/en/software) for development

 ## Install arduino-pico